ja72topu/pylon-hardware-trigger/README.md

 # Pylon-hardtrigger
-using pylon and opencv to create hardware-trigger mode.
+using pylon and opencv to create hardware-trigger mode of balser usb-camera.